 Dell Unity Cloud Edition supports the same deployment options as Dell UnityVSA.
-In OE version 5.1 this includes the increased capacity limit of up to 350TB as well as the 2-core / 12GB memory and 12-core / 96GB memory Dual-SP deployment options.
+In OE version 5.1 this includes the increased capacity limit of up to 350TB and the 2-core / 12GB memory and 12-core / 96GB memory Dual-SP deployment options.

-For more information on Dell Unity Cloud Edition and its benefits, please see the paper titled Dell Unity Cloud Edition with VMware Cloud on AWS on the Dell Technologies Info Hub.
+For more information about Dell Unity Cloud Edition and its benefits, see the paper titled Dell Unity Cloud Edition with VMware Cloud on AWS on the Dell Technologies Info Hub.

-6 Conclusion
+Conclusion